Almond Flour Pizza Crust

-This keto almond flour pizza crust is an easy thin, crispy pizza dough ready in 10 minutes with only 7 ingredients.
+This keto pizza crust is an easy thin, crispy Keto Pizza Recipe ready in 10 minutes with only 7 ingredients.

 All you need to make this gluten-free pizza crust with almond flour are:

 - Almond flour – I recommend using fine blanched almond flour to avoid a gritty texture.
 Read how to choose Keto flours.

 - Eggs or flax egg – replace the egg with a combination of flaxseed meal and lukewarm water for a vegan keto pizza crust.
 See recipe notes for the exact measures and techniques.

 - Extra virgin olive oil – or avocado oil or melted coconut oil.
 I don’t recommend butter.
 Its flavor and texture would be closer to a quiche crust than to a keto pizza base.